 Transfer Credits & Evaluations

 - MVC accepts courses and hours from regionally accredited colleges and universities.
 In order to have a transcript evaluated for credit, MVC must receive an official transcript from the original college or university.

 - Transcripts are evaluated course by course by the Registrar’s Office.
 Only bachelor’s credible courses with a grade of D or better are accepted.
 Sometimes MVC will not have an exact match for a course, but accepts the course as 000.
 Courses accepted as 000 may count as a core requirement, major requirement, major elective, or general elective.

 - Upper division credit is also transferable and is counted by the way the course was taken – not as it is accepted.

-- Associate of Arts and Associate of Science degrees from regionally accredited institutions will be accepted as meeting the MVC core requirements.
-Grades of D are accepted with the AA degree.
-Associate of Applied Science degrees are accepted on a course-by-course basis and many AAS courses are considered occupational and not accepted in transfer.
+- Associate of Arts degrees from regionally accredited institutions will be accepted as meeting the MVC core requirements.
+Associate of Science and Associate of Applied Science degrees are accepted on a course-by-course basis and many AAS courses are considered occupational and not accepted in transfer.